szmpns/HackTheBox-Writeups/Starting Point/Tier 1/Pennyworth/README.md

 ### Reverse Shell and Netcat

+A `reverse shell` is a method used by attackers to gain remote access to a target machine.
+In this setup, the target machine initiates a connection back to the attacker's machine, which is listening for incoming connections.
+This allows the attacker to execute commands on the target machine remotely. `Reverse shells` are often used to bypass firewalls and security measures, as many networks allow outgoing connections, making it easier for the attacker to establish a connection without being blocked.
+This technique is commonly employed in hacking and penetration testing to control compromised systems.

 To create `reverse shell` I almost always use this site: https://www.revshells.com/

 To do this, we need `ip address` of our `tun0` interface as we are connected through VPN.